 What is Broken Spoke?

-At that time, the Broken Spoke was located 1 mile south of the Austin city limits.
-Today, the area became the up and coming neighborhood around South Lamar Blvd, with its trendy shops and new condos popping up just beside the low-slung building.
-And guess what?
-It’s just an 8-minute drive to downtown.
+Originally located 1 mile south of the Austin city limits, Broken Spoke today is surrounded by the buildings of a city on the rise.
+South Lamar Blvd, it’s one and only location, with its trendy shops and new condos, is just an 8-minute drive from downtown.
 Close enough an Austinite could even consider part of downtown.

-In our group, there was a mix of couples learning together and single individuals, mostly women.
-You don’t need a date to join, but ideally, you should come in pairs.
-At least you’re guaranteed to have someone to practice with.
+You learn the traditional two-step and western swing.
+Our group was a mix of couples and individuals, mostly women.
+No need for a date to join, but ideally, come in pairs to be able to practice with.

-There are also lots of regulars who dedicate a few evenings per month or per week to come relive the old fashioned country.
-From the way they move along the hall to their excitement in being among the few couples to attract all eyeballs once a new song starts, you can easily tell who’s been doing this for more than a couple of hours.
+There are also lots of regulars who enjoy a few evenings per week or month hitting the floor.
+You can tell who’s been doing this for more than a couple of hours.

-Overall we had a really good time.
+Overall we had a perfect time.
 My friend Luciana (from the video) also wrote about the experience on her travel blog Colagem (in Portuguese).

-James White doesn’t show-up every day anymore, but when he does, he makes sure he greets the guests and talks to as many people as he can.
-He certainly has a celebrity status in the Texas honky-tonk scene.
+James White doesn’t show up every day anymore, but when he does, he makes sure to greet the guests and talks to as many people as he can.
+He certainly has celebrity status in the Texas honky-tonk scene.

 Liked it?
 Pin it! 🙂